OneKeePass/desktop/README.md

 - Custom fields can be organized as sections
 - Any number of databases can be created and used
 - Fully offline
-- Quick database unlock feature using TouchID for Mac OS
+- Quick database unlock feature using TouchID for macOS
+- Basic Auto-Type feature that sends simulated keypresses to other applications in macOS

 ## Todo
 - [ ] Upload attachments to an entry